vinaynaikr08/tsundoku/backend/docs/api/v0/CustomPropertyData.md

     The v0 endpoints can and will change at any time!

-# Custom Property Category query/update
+# Custom Property Data query/update

-`host/api/v0/custom_property/category`
+`host/api/v0/custom_property/data`

-This endpoint allows you to query the `CustomPropertyCategories` documents, or update a given `CustomPropertyCategory` document.
+This endpoint allows you to query the `CustomPropertyData` documents, or update a given `CustomPropertyData` document.

 All requests to this endpoint require the JWT token to be supplied in the `Authorization` header, in the `Bearer <token>` format.